Vivojay/mariana-music-player/docs/KNOWN_LIMITATIONS.md

   transaction.
 Mariana journals and reconciles that boundary on restart, but a native trash facility that is unavailable or refuses a file remains an explicit failure.
+- Electron tabs are independent terminal views over one Mariana PTY, not independent player processes.
+This preserves single ownership of the audio device, queue, and SQLite data directory.
+- Output search uses xterm.js scrollback retained by the desktop host.
+Retained history is bounded to one million characters and resets on a full terminal clear sequence.